xone4/NexusAI-Cognitive-Lab/README.md

 -   **Evolutionary Problem Solving**: The **Evolution Chamber** uses genetic algorithms to tackle complex problems.
 It evolves populations of plans, visualizes their fitness over generations, and automatically converges on an optimal solution.
 Past memories and learned behaviors can be used as starting points for new evolutionary tasks.
 -   **Cognitive Dreaming & Self-Improvement**: A dedicated **Dreaming Chamber** where the AI analyzes its collective memory to synthesize new, high-level directives.
 This allows it to learn from experience, form abstract principles, and improve its core logic autonomously.
 -   **Architectural Plasticity**: The AI can dynamically `forge_tool` or `spawn_replica` as part of its plan, modifying its own capabilities to meet the demands of a task.
--   **Video Synthesis (Video Forge)**: A dedicated interface for generating dynamic video content from textual prompts using Google's Veo model.
+-   **Video Synthesis (Modalities Lab)**: A dedicated interface for generating dynamic video content from textual prompts using Google's Veo model.
+-   **Simulation Lab**: A strategic sandbox where the AI can define scenarios, test competing strategies, and predict future outcomes.

 ## System Architecture